 In 2011, Daniel Olver made Huskie Athletics history winning his fifth straight Canada West gold medal.
 He also won five medals at the CIS level.
 In 2013, Olver was named head coach of the program.

 The 2016 season is considered the most successful in 20 years for the program.
 Saskatchewan's men were crowned Canada West champions, while the women finished second.
+A year later, the Huskie women's team was crowned Canada West champions for the first-time in history.

 Men's All-Time Results